 Besides, during our exploration in the dense virgin forests, we will also look for Mountain Imperial Pigeon, Great Barbet, Golden-throated Barbet, Blue-throated Barbet, Broad-billed Warbler, Bay Woodpecker, Greater Yellownape, Red-tailed Minla, Scarlet Finch, Whiskered Yuhina, Rufous-vented Yuhina, Striated Bulbul, Flavescent Bulbul, Beautiful Sibia, Long-tailed Sibia, Large Niltava, Rufous-bellied Niltava, Golden Bush Robin, Snowy-browed Flycatcher, Rusty-fronted Barwing, Short-billed Minivet, Scarlet Minivet, Yellow-cheeked Tit, etc. In addition, we can expect some beautiful sunbirds including Fire-tailed Sunbird, Black-throated Sunbird, Mrs. Gould's Sunbird, Green-tailed Sunbird, etc.

-There are a lot of "bird hides" built in Gaoligong thanks to the fast development of the bird watching and bird photography.
+There are a lot of "bird hides" built in Gaoligong thanks to the fast development of bird watching and bird photography.
 These hides give us more opportunities to see the above-mentioned species.

 Day 4: Gaoligong Mountains to Tengchong.

 We will spend some time birding on the mountain foot area before we drive to Tengchong.
 Along the way, we can stop in another important park in the Gaoligong Mountains, the Gaoligong National Park.
-After spending a couple of hours birding in this park, we drive on to Tengchong where is famous for a mild climate, ancient volcanoes, and geothermal springs.
+After spending a couple of hours birding in this park, we drive on to Tengchong where is famous for its mild climate, ancient volcanoes, and geothermal springs.

 Day 5: Tengchong to Yinjiang via Laifeng Mountain.